sbb-design-systems/sbb-angular/src/angular/migration-guide.md

 _Automatic migration available_

+The former public `<sbb-table>` has been removed and will automatically be converted in a native table with sbb styles.
+The only exception is the `pinMode` which is not automatically migrated.
+In this case, please convert your table to the more powerful table attribute variant (`<table sbb-table>`) and use its sticky modes.
+Alternatively, the sticky classes can be set manually.

+The former business table (`<table sbbTable>`) has reached a few breaking changes which are explained in the following sections.

 The following selector renames have been performed.
 All renames are processed by the automatic migration.

 | Previously           | New                    |